sallonoroff/sallonoroff.github.io/_posts/2010-10-25-it-could-be-me-draw-34.md

 Financial outcome: **-£1**

 According to the National Lottery six hundred and eighty-three thousand, three hundred and fifteen tickets won a prize on these numbers.
-Not mine though, so the accounts stand like this…
+Not mine though, so the accounts stand like this&#8230;

-**Lottery balance: £-34.00  //  Not A Lottery balance: £34.05**
+**Lottery balance: £-34.00  |  Not A Lottery balance: £34.05**